About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a related field.
+Applicants are normally expected to be predicted or have achieved a first-class or upper second-class undergraduate degree with honours (or equivalent international qualifications) in a related field.

 Assessors are looking for writers with a proven record of commitment to their craft.
 You should be a keen reader, and bring an open-minded, questioning approach to both reading and writing.
 You will not necessarily have yet achieved publication, but you will have written regularly and read widely over a sustained period.
 You will be keen to dedicate time and energy and staying-power to harnessing your talent, enlarging your skills, and aiming your writerly production at consistently professional standards.
 It is likely you will have a first degree, or equivalent, although in some cases other evidence of suitability may be acceptable.